davcs86/csharp-uhwid/README.md

 ## Support

-Drop me line to: <http://d-castillo.info/contactme/> or to: davcs86@gmail.com
+Drop me line on: <http://d-castillo.info/contactme/> or to: davcs86@gmail.com

 ## Donations